 What advice would you give to travellers about to embark on their first multi-day trek?

 The first can be daunting to many.
 How much kit, will I cope, am I fit enough?
-So many casino online unknowns whirling around.
+So many unknowns whirling around.
 If you are going with a company… ask as many questions as you can or want, nothing is ever too silly, really.
 Everybody has done their “first” trek so should know how it feels.
 One thing is for sure: Most people get the bug for them after one, plus lots of experience to go on with.

 Have there been any treks that have intimidated you?

 When I was young I was, strangely enough, scared of heights.
 Mountains and some other mad things I have done have cleared all that away.
 I never feel intimidated, I get excited by any trek.
 I just love being out there.
 What intimidates me is admin weeks at home base itching to get out

 There are some really stunning photos on your site.
 What are your tips for achieving the best landscape photography?